 Taking a leave from academia, Dr. Reyna helped create a new research agency in the U.S. Department of Education, where she oversaw grant policies and programs.
 Her service has also included leadership positions in organizations dedicated to equal opportunity for minorities and women, and on national executive and advisory boards of centers and grants with similar goals, such as the Arizona Hispanic Center of Excellence, National Center of Excellence in Women’s Health, and Women in Cognitive Science (supported by a National Science Foundation ADVANCE leadership award).

-Dr. Reyna is the Editor of Psychological Science in the Public Interest and sits on the editorial board of such journals as Psychological Review, Decision and Journal of Experimental Psychology: Learning, Memory, and Cognition, leading journals in decision sciences and in psychology.
+Dr. Reyna is the Editor of Developmental Review and sits on the editorial board of such journals as Psychological Review, Decision and Journal of Experimental Psychology: Learning, Memory, and Cognition, leading journals in decision sciences and in psychology.
 Dr. Reyna has received many years of research support from private foundations and U.S. government agencies, and currently serves as principal investigator of several grants and awards (e.g., from the National Science Foundation and the National Institutes of Health).